 In addition to Trek, you spent time in the Star Wars universe.
 What are the major differences between Star Trek and Star Wars fans, and can they get along?

-Well, I was and still am a fan of Star Trek and Star Wars, so I think there are definitely fans of both -- more today than ever with the new Trek film, which has more of a Star Wars-type-feel.
+DM: Well, I was and still am a fan of Star Trek and Star Wars, so I think there are definitely fans of both.
 Star Wars fans are generally younger, but there seems to be the same breakdown of male to female ratio.
-Trek fans are more into the technology while Star Wars fans like the lightsabers, Jedis and space battles.
+Trek fans are more into the technology, while Star Wars fans like the lightsabers, Jedi and space battles.
 Both franchises have their serious sides -- philosophy, message -- and fun side with aliens, space battles and great characters.
-It’s always fun to do a Trek Vs. Star Wars article or segment because it gets the fans of each excited, but, in my experience, I definitely see Trek and Star Wars fans getting along.
+It’s always fun to do a Trek vs. Star Wars article or segment because it gets the fans of each excited, but, in my experience, I definitely see Trek and Star Wars fans getting along.
 They just don't always publicly admit they like the other show while in private they really do.
 I personally love them both.
 They’re different and unique in their own way and the universe is big enough for both to exist and for us to love them both.
 They have, in their own ways, inspired each other and now there’s a healthy respect between the two camps.
 J.J.
 Abrams is a big Star Wars fan and George Lucas talks about Trek's influence on him in Rod Roddenberry's Trek Nation documentary.

 The story goes that you got the only picture taken of Roddenberry and George Lucas together.
 Is that true?
 Even if it's not, there's got to be a good story there.